 The Disruptive Behavior Disorders Clinic/Program provides assessments and evidence-based treatments for children and adolescents who are experiencing difficulties with behavior management including:

-- symptoms related to Attention-Deficit Hyperactivity Disorder (inattention/distractibility, impulsivity, hyperactivity)
+- Symptoms related to ADHD (inattention/distractibility, impulsivity, hyperactivity)

-Examples of evidence-based treatments provided in this program include Parent-Child Interaction Therapy for children ages 3-7 and parent-skills training for youth ages 8-17.
+Examples of evidence-based treatments provided in this program include parent-child interaction therapy for children ages three to seven and parent-skills training for youth ages eight to 17.
 School consultation is also offered to help improve behavioral functioning in academic settings.
 Although interventions are based in evidence-based practice, treatment plans are collaboratively formed to help meet the unique needs of each child and family.

 Internalizing Disorders Specialty Clinic